omarelfiki/unity-ml-drl-data/training/README.md

 ## Starting a Training Run
-Once Unity and Python are set up, you can train agents using the provides example enviroments or your own custom ones
+Once Unity and Python are set up, you can train agents using the provided example enviroments or your own custom ones

 **Open an Enviroment in Unity**